aUnicornDev/tabsMonster/README.md

 - On Installation, you should be redirected to [tabsMonster Landing page](https://aunicorndev.github.io/tabsMonster/)

-- Use the extension icon to get the number of current opne tabs.
+- Use the extension icon to get the number of current open tabs.

 - On making changes to the Chrome Extension, reload the extension.